nasa/openmct/docs/src/design/proposals/Registration.md

    "expose classes in namespaces" approach, then it is trivially to expose additional classes in these same namespaces.

+This solution offers further benefits:

+* The `Provider` API is robust enough to support the various existing extensions of Open MCT, but its usage is opt-in; plugins are free to expose other (potentially wildly different) means of extension.
+  Usage of `Provider`s is _encouraged_ to promote ubiquitous extensibility, but no limitation is exposed.
+* By moving everything into classes which accept dependencies, a degree of inflexibility is removed from the architecture.
+In principle, it should be possible to run multiple instances of `MCT` (with their own service instances, etc.) within the same environment.
+While this is not specifically desirable, it reflects a generally looser coupling between the software and it environment (no expectation of a `bundles.json`, no usage of global state at the language level or effectively-global state at the RequireJS level, etc.) and implies greater flexibility of the application's components.

 There are some problems with this approach:

 * It is highly sensitive to ordering; does not address the problem of